p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

 ```
 In the current implementation in DPP, a receptive field of 32 is used.
 For this setting, the first convolutional layer uses a 3x3 filter with `padding=32`, the second convolutional layer uses a 14x14 filter with `padding=0` and the third convolutional layer uses a 18x18 filter with `padding=0`.
 To use other receptive fields, these parameters should be modified and set properly.
 Each convolutional layer uses `xavier` weight initialization and the `LeakyReLu` activation function.

-## Predefined Count-ception Network
+## Predefined Countception Network

-While the network layers were described above, the Count-ception network (with default parameters) is available as a predefined model in DPP.
+While the network layers were described above, the Countception network (with default parameters) is available as a predefined model in DPP.
 After configuring the model settings and loading in the dataset, the model layers can be setup using:

 ```python
 model.use_predefined_model('countception')